 Within six weeks of submitting your application, you will be notified via email about the status of your application.
-Be sure that your email is set to accept messages from the Massachusetts Cultural Council (email@example.com).
+Be sure that your email is set to accept messages from the Mass Cultural Council (email@example.com).

 Incomplete applications will affect the outcome of an application.